inQWIRE/SQIR/README.md

 Definition of the SQIR language.

-- AltGateSet.v : Alternate definition of unitary SQIR programs used for extraction (eventually this file will be merged with SQIR.v).
 - DensitySem.v : Density matrix semantics for general SQIR programs.
 - Equivalences.v : Verified circuit equivalences for peephole optimizations.
+- ExtractionGateSet.v : Expanded gate set used for extraction.
+- GateDecompositions.v : Verified optimized decompositions for CX, CU1, CU2, CU3, CCU1, CSWAP, C3X, and C4X.
 - NDSem.v : Non-deterministic semantics for general SQIR programs.
 - DiscreteProb.v : Utilities to describe running a quantum program and sampling from the output probability distribution.
 - SQIR.v : Definition of the SQIR language.